hermangroup/docs/wallets/electrum/advanced.rst

 You can import a *masternode.conf* file using the **Masternode.conf** tab of the Masternode Manager.
-This is the recommended way of setting up masternodes, as it allows you to configure masternodes for Dash Core and Dash Electrum in the same way.
+This is the recommended way of setting up masternodes, as it allows you to configure masternodes for Historia Core and Historia Electrum in the same way.
 Importing a *masternode.conf* file will automatically set up one or more masternode configurations in the Masternode Manager.